 Unless you apply for a University College, when you apply to a Dutch university, you apply for a specific programme rather than to a faculty or college.
 This means that you need to have made your decision about exactly which subject and programme you’re interested in before applying.

-The Netherlands has a range of degrees to choose from, catering to over 300,000 students in higher education each year.
-So whatever you want to study, there’s a good chance of finding a programme that’s right for you!
 You might want to consider the Netherlands’ particular strengths when you choose a programme.
 For instance, the country is a popular place to study technology, design, and engineering, with a wide range of STEM-focussed companies for graduates to choose from after they complete their degrees.
-Delft University of Technology is even ranked 2nd in the world for architecture by QS University World Rankings 2020!
+Delft University of Technology is even ranked second in the world for architecture by QS University World Rankings 2022.

 Teaching is generally focussed on self-study and building good personal relations between students and their faculty staff.
 For instance, most tutorials take place in small groups of students, and coursework will involve group work led by a member of staff.
 It’s a good idea to do your research before applying to see if the teaching approach is suited to the way you want to learn your subject.